la-mar/ihs-deo/README.md

   </table>
 </div>

 Features include:

 - customizable download schedules
 - configurable well/production sets per job
 - flexible and extensible parsers for common data types
 - Save data to a MongoDB backend
 - Built in REST API to interact data stored in MongoDB and/or download directly from IHS

 Available on <a href="https://hub.docker.com/r/driftwood/ihs">DockerHub</a>!

 # Todo

+- Add API endpoints for CLI
 - Unit Testing
 - Documentation
 - Process changes and deletes (nightly)